AI Hallucinations in Insurance: Examples and How to Avoid Them

 Compliance Violations

-The lack of explainability in many AI systems makes compliance verification impossible.
+The lack of explainability in many potential AI solutions makes compliance verification impossible.
 Regulators require clear evidence trails showing how decisions were reached.

 Wasted Investigation Resources